szieke/ScriptCommunicator_serial-terminal/README.md

 # ScriptCommunicator

-ScriptCommunicator is a scriptable cross-platform data terminal which supports:
+ScriptCommunicator is a scriptable cross-platform data terminal which supports several interface.
-* serial port (RS232, USB to serial)
-* UDP
-* TCP client/server (network proxy support for TCP clients)
-* SPI master (cheetah SPI)
-* CAN (PCAN-USB, only on Windows)

 All sent and received data can be shown in a console and can be logged in an html, a text and a custom log.
 In addition to the simple sending and receiving of data ScriptCommunicator has a QtScript (similar to JavaScript) interface.
 This script interface has following features: